 Traditionally, if USCIS denied an application for an immigration benefit, it notified the applicant that they needed to depart the U.S. as part their denial notification.
 USCIS did not initiate the process to begin removal proceedings by issuing a Notice to Appear, and many immigrants left voluntarily.

 Under this new policy, however, immigrants can be issued a Notice to Appear if their benefit is denied, and they may, therefore, be obligated to stay in the U.S. until their case is considered in an immigration court system that already has 700,000 cases waiting to be heard.
 In effect, immigrants will be forced to stay in the U.S. while they wait, but they will also not be able to work to earn money to support themselves or their family.
-Ironically, if the individual’s application is ultimately denied by the immigration judge, they will likely be barred from entering the U.S. for three or ten years due to the period of unlawful presence they accrued during the removal proceedings.
+Ironically, if the individual’s application is ultimately denied by the immigration judge, they will likely be barred from entering the U.S. for three or ten years due to the period of unlawful presence they accrued while waiting during the removal proceedings.

 USCIS’s Role Shifting to Enforcement